 For example, in Europe, Nestlé and Zurich Insurance accelerated plans to hold virtual annual meetings and committed to paying dividends as planned.
 German chemical giant BASF is sticking to its payout, and several utilities in the U.K. have expressed strong support for sustaining their dividends during this turbulent time.

 Among U.S. companies, Procter & Gamble and Johnson & Johnson have raised their disbursements, and Starbucks is maintaining its dividend.
-Even in the hard-hit oil sector, ExxonMobil said on April 29 it would maintain its quarterly dividend despite reporting a $610 million first-quarter loss.
+Even in the hard-hit oil sector, ExxonMobil said on April 29 it would maintain its quarterly dividend despite reporting a US$610 million first-quarter loss.

 Take the U.S. communications services industry.
 The business has consolidated in recent years, making several companies both providers and distributers of content.
 This consolidation has had financial ramifications.

 AT&T acquired DirecTV and, more recently, Time Warner.
-As a result, AT&T’s net debt rose to $150 billion and its earnings became more economically sensitive due to the cyclical nature of the advertising business.
-On the other hand, Verizon Communications has roughly $130 billion of net debt and less exposure to advertising.
+As a result, AT&T’s net debt rose to US$150 billion and its earnings became more economically sensitive due to the cyclical nature of the advertising business.
+On the other hand, Verizon Communications has roughly US$130 billion of net debt and less exposure to advertising.
 Verizon stock has yielded less than AT&T, but its dividend is perceived to be safer by the market.

-Capital Group analysts and portfolio managers are also weighing subjective issues that could impact the dividend, such as:
+Our analysts and portfolio managers are also weighing subjective issues that could impact the dividend, such as:

 A new paradigm is emerging for dividend-paying stocks and, therefore, we believe it is important to upgrade income-oriented portfolios.
 In our view, an effective approach involves: